fca1/cnc_centroid_skinning/README.md

 This wrapper allows to use this API in python language, with (almost) the same interface than c#.  ( https://centroidcncforum.com/viewtopic.php?f=60&t=3397 )

-## Example of use case: a video probing

-With this wrapper, I have developed for internal use, a 'video probing'.
-A  camera is placed on the head of cnc, and detects the center on a hole( thanks to opencv library https://pypi.org/project/opencv-python/ ).
-This center is used as origin and the coordinate are sent directly to the CNC12 software.
-The head moves immediatly ( thanks to  *job.RunCommand()*). the second step is to move  the head exactly above  the center of this hole.

-Write this kind of application is quite simply in python language with help of library and the cncSkinning api.

-*Image Recognition library I used with camera for assertions is not included in this library.*

 # First release